UPDATED JAN 2022

 Note: A transcript isn’t a photocopy of your return.
 If you need a copy of your original return, complete and mail Form 4506, Request for Copy of Tax Return, along with the applicable fee.

-The IGMR theories on transcripts have changed through out the years.
+The IGMR theories on transcripts have changed over the years.
 Since the IRS has allowed online viewing many of our previous theories have been proven and some debunked.
 Not all individuals are able to view their transcripts online.
 We have come up with new theories to assist these individuals.